A simple label is the result of many carefully prepared pieces of data and well-coordinated actions:

 However, more valuable shipments may require additional protection against loss or damage.
 Insurance can be added manually to your orders.
 In addition, you can use Insurance Defaults or Shipping Rules to automatically apply your insurance preferences.
 Learn more about these uses:

 International shipments, as well as packages destined for a military post office or territory, require customs forms.
-Customs forms provide valuable information to customs officials.
+Custom forms provide valuable information to customs officials.
 Learn more.

-These documents may seem daunting, especially if you’ve ever been faced with a blank form and asked to fill it out by hand.
-Luckily, ShippingEasy stores your International Shipment preferences and then automatically fill out customs form for shipments that require them.
+These documents may seem daunting, especially if you have ever been faced with a blank form and asked to fill it out by hand.
+Luckily, ShippingEasy stores your International Shipment preferences and then automatically fill out a customs form for shipments that require them.
 Learn more about setting up INTERNATIONAL SHIPMENTS settings.

 When shipping via USPS, you can further customize your labels.
 Add a mini packing list with product SKUs or include a universal carrier message.
 Learn more about customizing USPS labels.